tsy0716/powerbi_coverpage/clinical.md

 - Resident metric reflects the number of residents who had one or more bed nights in the care home during the selected period
 - OBD is defined as occupied bed days or the total number of "occupied" beds within a given period
 - An incident rate is the total number of incidents per occupied bed days multiplied by 1000
+- KPI for antipsychotic medication is the percentage of residents taking antipsychotic medication during the selected period
+- For selected period, a unique combination of NHI and medication is considered as one valid medication record

 # Date Quality and Limitations